jaredwray/contrib/server/README.md

 ## For AUTH service:

-We using AUTH to authenticate users on our platform.
+We using Passport.js to authenticate users on our platform.
+We using 3 strategies: Google, Twitter, Facebook.
 Required data examples:

 #### examples